pingcap/docs-cn/br/backup-and-restore-faq.md

 - Use the `--ratelimit` parameter to limit the speed of backup tasks.
 Note that this parameter limits the speed of **saving backup files to external storage**.
 When calculating the total size of backup files, use the `backup data size(after compressed)` in the backup log as a benchmark.
 - Adjust the TiKV configuration item [`backup.num-threads`](/tikv-configuration-file.md#num-threads-1) to limit the resources used by backup tasks.
 This configuration item determines the number of threads used by backup tasks.
 When BR uses no more than `8` threads for backup tasks, and the total CPU utilization of the cluster does not exceed 60%, the backup tasks have little impact on the cluster, regardless of the read and write workload.

 ## Does BR back up system tables?
-During data restoration, do they raise conflict?
+During data restoration, do they raise conflicts?

 Before v5.1.0, BR filtered out data from the system schema `mysql` during the backup.
 Since v5.1.0, BR **backs up** all data by default, including the system schemas `mysql.*`.

-But the technical implementation of restoring the system tables in `mysql.*` is not complete yet, so the tables in the system schema `mysql` are **not** restored by default.
+During data restoration, system tables do not raise conflicts.
+The technical implementation of restoring the system tables in `mysql.*` is not complete yet, so the tables in the system schema `mysql` are **not** restored by default, which means no conflicts will be raised.
 For more details, refer to the [Back up and restore table data in the `mysql` system schema (experimental feature)](/br/backup-and-restore-tool.md#back-up-and-restore-table-data-in-the-mysql-system-schema-experimental-feature).

 ## What should I do to handle the `Permission denied` or `No such file or directory` error, even if I have tried to run BR using root in vain?